 Province or territory Data limitation Manitoba Gender and Year of Birth are not directly provided to CIHI by the College of Physiotherapists of Manitoba.
 For reporting, CIHI uses aggregated age and gender information provided by Manitoba Health.
-Yukon In 2018, the Yukon Department of Community Services submitted aggregate-level supply data (including Gender, 5-Year Age Band and Average Age) for PTs.
-British Columbia In 2019, Flow by Age Group was not available due to data quality issues.
+Yukon In 2019 and 2020, Gender and 5-Year Age Band data was not available.
+In 2022 and 2023, data for Gender , 5-Year Age Band and Average Age was not available.